AppSaloon/OfficeDuino/README.md

 The ethernet shield that is been used is a ENC28J60 and uses the [ethercard](https://github.com/jcw/ethercard) library.

-The data is send by url to the arduino and the arduino sends his state back in a json format.
+The data is send by url to the arduino and the arduino sends his state back in a function.